emmo-repo/EMMO/doc/EMMO_governance.md

 ![EMMO branching model](EMMO_branching_model.png)

-__Figure 2__.
-EMMO branching model.
-The light blue horizontal boxes correspond to branches,  blue boxes to commits (i.e. snapshots of the repository) and brown boxes to tags.
+_**Figure 2.** EMMO branching model.
+The light blue horizontal boxes correspond to branches,  blue boxes to commits (i.e. snapshots of the repository) and brown boxes to tags._

 Only ontologies or tools with version number equal to or larger than 1.0.0 are expected to satisfy all requirements.